mithra62/mojitrac-2/README.md

 # MojiTrac #

-MojiTrac is a next generation Project Management System (PMS) and the third collaboration between Eric Lamb (mithra62) and Christopher Imrie though it will fall under the mithra62 brand.
-MojiTrac aims to solve the problem of scattered todo, task lists, and project info that's scattered among various other systems and their accounts.
+MojiTrac is a next generation Project Management System (PMS) and the third collaboration from Eric Lamb and mithra62.
+MojiTrac aims to solve the problem of scattered todo, task lists, and project info that's spread among various other systems and their accounts.

-MojiTrac is written using Zend Framework 1.12 and will initially be self hosted software with a subscription support model though a hosted solution (with monthly fees) is expected once the hosted solution is solidified.
+MojiTrac is written using Zend Framework 2 and will initially be a SaaS app with a self hosted and subscription support model once the key system is worked out.

 ## The Problem ##